giaongo/giaongo/README.md

 </div>

 ### About Me :
-As a student at 🏫 Metropolia University of Applied Sciences in Finland, I am actively working towards a degree in Information Technology, specializing in the creation of innovative software applications for both web and mobile platforms
+I'm currently studying Information Technology at 🏫 Metropolia University of Applied Sciences in Finland and aiming to graduate by the end of 2024.
+I'm all about building cool software for web and mobile, pushing the limits of what's possible!

-- 🌱 In my leisure hours, I passionately engage in the development of a diverse array of personal projects, consistently exploring and embracing cutting-edge technologies to enhance my skills and deepen my understanding.
+- 🌱 In my free time, I dive into a variety of personal projects, always exploring the latest tech to level up my skills and push my knowledge to new heights.
 - 📫 Reach me through email: phuonggiao.ngo@gmail.com
+- 🌐 Visit my portfolion website: <a href="https://giaongo.com/" href="__target">Giao Ngo | Portfolio</a>

 ### Languages and Tools :
 <div>